MohitRustagi/star-rating/README.md

 How to test?

 Clone this project.<br/>
-Install polynomial-cli and nodejs6 or 7<br/>
+Install polymer-cli and nodejs6 or 7<br/>
 go to base directory and run 'polynomial serve'.

 Enjoy!!